ysuarez/chullo/CONTRIBUTING.md

 ### Create a pull request

 Take a look at [Creating a pull request](https://help.github.com/articles/creating-a-pull-request).
 In a nutshell you need to:

 1. [Fork](https://help.github.com/articles/fork-a-repo) the Islandora GitHub repository at [https://github.com/Islandora-CLAW/chullo](https://github.com/Islandora-CLAW/chullo) to your personal GitHub account.
 See [Fork a repo](https://help.github.com/articles/fork-a-repo) for detailed instructions.
 2. Commit any changes to your fork.
 3. Send a [pull request](https://help.github.com/articles/creating-a-pull-request) to the Islandora GitHub repository that you forked in step 1.
 If your pull request is related to an existing issue -- for instance, because you reported a [bug/issue](https://github.com/Islandora-CLAW/Chullo/issues) earlier -- prefix the title of your pull request with the corresponding issue number (e.g. `issue-123: ...`).
 Please also include a reference to the issue in the description of the pull.
 This can be done by using '#' plus the issue number like so '#123', also try to pick an appropriate name for the branch in which you're issuing the pull request from.

-You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `islandora` repository.
+You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `Islandora-CLAW` repository.

+Please note that TravisCI will test for [PSR-2](http://www.php-fig.org/psr/psr-2/) compliance.
+You can verify coding standard compliance with [PHP Codesniffer](https://github.com/squizlabs/PHP_CodeSniffer), or use a utility like PHP [Coding Standards Fixer](http://cs.sensiolabs.org/).

+In addition, Islandora 7.x-2.x Committers will review contributions for [PSR-4 ](http://www.php-fig.org/psr/psr-4/) compliance.

 ## License Agreements